 2. Establish an effective internal communications system

-Executives, managers and employees are best aligned when using a comprehensive internal communications platform which delivers instant updates and the necessary channels to respond to issues as and when they happen, allowing them to track both individual and group objectives in real-time, increasing both employee engagement and workforce performance.
+Executives, managers and employees are best aligned when using a comprehensive internal communications platform that delivers instant updates and the necessary channels to respond to issues as and when they happen, allowing them to track both individual and group objectives in real-time, increasing both employee engagement and workforce performance.

 With companies making the transition from remote working under lockdown to returning to work, the internal communications platform needs to be consistent across desk and non-desk based platforms, including mobile phones, laptops and PCs.
-While employees begin to adjust to working on-site, it’s unlikely that a return to full time office work will be instantaneous, and a cross-platform communications system will help to ensure that managers and employees alike can keep in touch regardless of their individual working circumstances.
+While employees begin to adjust to working on-site, it’s unlikely that a return to full-time office work will be instantaneous, and a cross-platform communications system will help to ensure that managers and employees alike can keep in touch regardless of their individual working circumstances.

 3. Put your company’s culture to the foreground

-Enhancing the visibility of your company’s core values during the transition from remote to on-site working can be achieved through an employee relationship platform, whether this is by prominent use of branding or providing easy access to documentation outlining your company’s culture.
+Enhancing the visibility of your company’s core values during the transition from remote to on-site working can be achieved through an employee relationship platform, whether this is by prominent use of branding or by providing easy access to documentation outlining your company’s culture.

-This is especially important for companies which have updated aspects of their culture in light of the coronavirus pandemic, where changes in the way the company is structured or run in light of health and safety concerns need to be brought to the attention of employees who are returning to the workplace for the first time in months.
+This is especially important for companies that have updated aspects of their culture in light of the coronavirus pandemic, where changes in the way the company is structured or run in light of health and safety concerns need to be brought to the attention of employees who are returning to the workplace for the first time in months.